 hypertension_praeveniohypertension_praevenio

 The sports doctor advises: Sport keeps you young and fit.
-Regular sport leads to feeling better, being more resilient and looking better!
+Regular exercise leads to feeling better, being more resilient and looking better!

-• In case of lack of exercise and/or overweight
+• If you lack exercise and/or are overweight

-• For risk factors: smoking, high blood pressure, cholesterol, diabetes
+• With risk factors: smoking, high blood pressure, cholesterol, diabetes

-• Regular preventive care, including sports medicine, helps to avoid damage
+• Regular preventative care, including sports medical care, helps to avoid damage

-• Start slowly and increase load (intensity, frequency, duration)
+• Start slowly and increase the load (intensity, frequency, duration)

-• If possible, initially with guidance (club, running club, fitness studio)
+• If possible, initially with instructions (club, running club, fitness studio)

-• Target: Three times a week for more than 30 minutes each time or more than 2.5 hours per week.
+• Goal: Three times a week for more than 30 minutes each or more than 2,5 hours per week

 • Don't forget to warm up and stretch

-• Avoid heavy overload during sport (sport should be fun!)
+• Avoid excessive strain during sport (sport should be fun!)

-• After sport there may be a "pleasant" exhaustion
+• After exercise, there may be a “pleasant” level of exhaustion

 • Plan "relaxed" training sessions after intensive training

-• Prevent and heal injuries, because injuries need time
+• Prevent and heal injuries, because injuries take time

-• Pain is a warning sign from the body (no fit shots)
+• Pain is a warning sign from the body (no fit injections)

 • Clothing should be appropriate and functional

-• Observe air exchange, adapt to weather conditions
+• Pay attention to air exchange and adapt to the weather

-• Altitude: Reduced resilience, adapted clothing and drinking behaviour
+• Altitude: Reduced resilience, adapted clothing and drinking behavior

-• Diet high in carbohydrates and fibre, low in fat ("Mediterranean")
+• Diet rich in carbohydrates and fiber, low in fat (“Mediterranean”)

 • Adjust calories to body weight (overweight: fewer calories)

-• Fluid loss after exercise: compensate with mineral-rich water
+• Loss of fluid after exercise: compensate with water containing minerals

-• Remember: Beer is not a sports drink!
+• Note: Beer is not a sports drink!

 • But: A glass of alcohol (wine, beer) is allowed occasionally!